marijnh/Eloquent-JavaScript/12_language.md

 {{index "evaluate function", evaluation, interpretation, "syntax tree", "Egg language"}}

 What can we do with the syntax tree for a program?
 Run it, of course!
 And that is what the evaluator does.
-You give it a syntax tree and an scope object that associates names with values, and it will evaluate the expression that the tree represents and return the value that this produces.
+You give it a syntax tree and a scope object that associates names with values, and it will evaluate the expression that the tree represents and return the value that this produces.